-The General Manager of the Company, among others, had the following duties & responsibilities, which as from 1st of August 2017 were assigned to Mr. Antoniou, Executive Chairman / CEO of the Company:
+The General Manager and / or the Chief Executive Officer of the Company, among others, has the following duties & responsibilities, which currently lie with the Executive Chairman:

-- To manage the Company in line with the strategy and the commercial targets determined by the Board of Directors and in compliance with all relevant laws, regulations, Corporate Governance codes as well as internal policies and procedures. - To ensure the daily smooth operation of the Company in line with the policy, the targets and the budgets approved by the Board of Directors. - To ensure timely and effective implementation of the strategic resolutions of the Board of Directors in agreement with the Executive Chairman. - In cooperation with the Executive Chairman to manage the business development of the Company's activities, its subsidiaries and associates. - To inform regularly the Executive Chairman regarding all the major issues of the Company, including the current status of the operations of the Company. - To implement procedures to ensure existence of efficient internal control system. - To define and introduce appropriate rules, measures and procedures to govern operations at risk. - To identify the main business risks and approve the relevant action plans to mitigate them.
+- To manage together with the Deputy General Managers the Company in line with the strategy and the commercial targets determined by the Board of Directors and in compliance with all relevant laws, regulations, Corporate Governance codes as well as internal policies and procedures. - To ensure with the support and collaboration of the Deputy General Managers the daily smooth operation of the Company in line with the policy, the targets and the budgets approved by the Board of Directors. - To ensure timely and effective implementation of the strategic resolutions of the Board of Directors in agreement with the Executive Chairman. - In cooperation with the Executive Chairman to manage the business development of the Company's activities, its subsidiaries and associates. - To inform regularly the Executive Chairman regarding all the major issues of the Company, including the current status of the operations of the Company. - · To implement procedures to ensure existence of an efficient internal control system. - · To define and introduce appropriate rules, measures and procedures to govern operations at risk. - To identify the main business risks and approve the relevant action plans to mitigate them.